Sociology of knowledge: Karl Mannheim

 Mannheim feared that this interpretation could be seen to claim that all knowledge and beliefs are the products of socio-political forces since this form of relativism is self-defeating (if it is true, then it too is merely a product of socio-political forces and has no claim to truth and no persuasive force).
 Mannheim believed that relativism was a strange mixture of modern and ancient beliefs in that it contained within itself a belief in an absolute truth that was true for all times and places (the ancient view most often associated with Plato) and condemned other truth claims because they could not achieve this level of objectivity (an idea gleaned from Marx).
 Mannheim sought to escape this problem with the idea of relationism.
 This is the idea that certain things are true only in certain times and places (a view influenced by pragmatism) however, this does not make them less true.
 Mannheim felt that a stratum of free-floating intellectuals (who he claimed were only loosely anchored to the class structure of society) could most perfectly realize this form of truth by creating a "dynamic synthesis" of the ideologies of other groups.

-The sociology of Mannheim is specified by particular attention to the forms of transmission of culture and knowledge.
-It follows the constellations of senses and options that through the generations are related to the transmission and reproduction of values.
+The sociology of Mannheim is specified with particular attention to the forms of transmission of culture and knowledge.
+It follows the constellations of senses and options that, through the generations, are related to the transmission and reproduction of values.